-Mexico’s capture of a ‘Chapo’ Guzman’s “security chief” means one of two things: Mexican authorities are close to seizing the most wanted drug trafficker in the world; Mexican authorities are not disciplined enough yet to capture the most wanted drug trafficker in the world.
+Mexico's capture of a 'Chapo' Guzman's "security chief" means one of two things: Mexican authorities are close to seizing the most wanted drug trafficker in the world or they ae not disciplined enough yet to capture the most wanted drug trafficker in the world.

 In a news conference on December 26, the Mexican army said (see video below) Felipe Cabrera Sarabia, alias 'el Inge' (short for 'Engineer' in Spanish), was captured in the state of Sinaloa, from which Joaquin Guzman's Sinaloa Cartel takes its name.